Steps to Selling an Inherited Property in Portsmouth

 One way to avoid disagreements is good record-keeping.
 The personal representative can set up a bank account in the name of the deceased’s estate, which improves transparency and accountability.
 This account can temporarily hold all inheritance-related funds, including any proceeds from the sale of the home and any other income.

-The estate account can also used to pay off any unpaid financial obligations that the deceased may have, such as mortgage loan payments, county property taxes, and any expenses related to the probate process in Virginia.
+The estate account can also be used to pay off any unpaid financial obligations that the deceased may have, such as mortgage loan payments, county property taxes, and any expenses related to the probate process in Virginia.

 5. Get a property assessment